acm-hacksprint-w18/session-1/README.md

   - <a href="#score">Incrementing Score when we Tap the Button</a>
   - <a href="#timer">Implementing a Timer</a>
   - <a href="#tap">Disabling and Enabling the Tap Button</a>
+- Keeping Track of High Score
+  - ​

 ## <a id="gs">Getting Started</a>